Cart

 Knowing this difference, if trying-before-buying or a warranty is a concern for you, we recommend that you check our dealer locator to see if there are local dealers in your area that you can try a JackRabbit out at and ask about their service and warranty policy if you purchase from them.

-You can also always contact us at info@jackrabbit.bike if you experience issues and we’ll see if we can help resolve - but we can’t guarantee in the same manner outside of the contiguous U.S.
+You can also always contact us at info@jackrabbit.bike if you experience issues and we’ll see if we can help resolve them - but we can’t guarantee in the same manner outside of the contiguous U.S.

 Troubleshooting